JensPLarsen/ChromeExtension-GoogleDocsUtil/README.md

 # Limitations
 It can only get the text of what is loaded in Google Docs.
-If you have many pages in a Google Docs, the first time you open the document Google Docs will only load the text of first page.
-This means we can only get the text of the first page before the user scrolls to the bottom of the page.
+When you open a Google Docs document, Google Docs only load the text of first page.
+The rest of the text is not loaded before the user scrolls down.

 # Not implemented
 - Get the selected text
-- Get the other peoples caret index
+- Get other peoples caret index in the same document
+- Get other peoples selected text in the same document

 # MIT License
 Copyright (c) 2017 Dictus ApS